StackVista/stackstate-docs/setup/agent/about-stackstate-agent.md

 ## StackState Agent architecture

-The StackState Agent can run on Linux or Windows systems or inside a Docker container.
+StackState Agent V2 can run on Linux or Windows systems or inside a Docker container.
 It is not necessary to deploy the StackState Agent on every machine to retrieve data.
 Each deployed StackState Agent can run multiple checks to collect data from different external systems.

-To collect data from Kubernetes and OpenShift clusters, the dedicated Agent, cluster Agent and ClusterCheck Agents can be deployed.
+To collect data from Kubernetes and OpenShift clusters, the Agent, cluster Agent and ClusterCheck Agents can be deployed.

 ![StackState Agent architecture](/.gitbook/assets/stackstate-agent.svg)